tsbarry/Supermarket_sales/README.md

 ORDER BY sales_month;
 ```

-### Results/Findings
+### Results Findings
-The analyis results are summarized as follows:
+The analysis results are summarized as follows:

 1. The top revenue of the supermarket comes from the food & beverages product line, followed by sports/travel and electronic sales.
-2. Branch C is the best perfroming branch in terms of sales and revenue.
+2. Branch C is the best-performing branch in terms of sales and revenue.
-3. Customers with Members card should be targeted for marketing effeort as they bring in the most revenue.
+3. Customers with Members card should be targeted for marketing efforts as they bring in the most revenue.
-4. Fashion accessories, Health and beauty, Food and beverages had a higher average rating more than 7 out of 10.
+4. Fashion accessories, Health, and beauty, Food, and beverages had a higher average rating more than 7 out of 10.

 ### Recommendations
 Based on the analysis, the following is recommended:
 - invest in marketing and promotions during peak seasons to maximize revenue.
-- Focus on expanding and promoting products in banch C.
+- Focus on expanding and promoting products in branch C.
 - Implement a customer segmentation strategy to target both Members and Normal customers effectively.